Our Clergy

 Rabbi Aaron S. Weininger

-Senior Rabbi • Max Newman Family Chair in Rabbinics • Email Rabbi Aaron Weininger joined Adath Jeshurun Congregation in 2012, upon receiving rabbinic ordination and an MA in Hebrew Letters from the Jewish Theological Seminary.
-He holds the Max Newman Family Chair in Jewish Learning.
-Aaron earned his BA in Anthropology and Jewish Near Eastern Studies at Washington University in St. Louis.
-In 2007 he became the first openly gay person admitted to rabbinical school in the Conservative movement of Judaism.
-That experience taught him the power of listening at the margins rather than pulling people into whatever the center is at that moment, and he is attuned to the spark each person brings to Torah, prayer, and acts of kindness in the warmth of community.
-During rabbinical school he was welcomed into communities as a teacher and prayer leader in Statesville, NC, Portland, ME, Sag Harbor and White Plains, NY and across New York City.
+Senior Rabbi • Max Newman Family Chair in Rabbinics • Email Rabbi Aaron Weininger joined the Adath Jeshurun Congregation in 2012, upon receiving rabbinic ordination and an MA in Hebrew Letters from the Jewish Theological Seminary, where he studied as a Schusterman Fellow.
+In June 2023 he assumed the Max Newman Family Chair in Rabbinics.
+In addition to becoming the first openly gay person admitted to rabbinical school in the Conservative movement, he became the first openly gay person appointed to the position of Senior Rabbi in a large Conservative congregation.
+Drawing from his unusual experience, Aaron cultivates the spark each person brings to Torah, prayer, and acts of kindness through the warmth of building community.
+Knowing what it feels like to be on the margins, he embraces Judaism as disorganized religion that thrives on questions of curiosity rather than answers of certainty.
+Everyone has a place to ask and to belong.
+During rabbinical school he was welcomed into communities as a teacher, preacher, and prayer leader in Statesville, NC, Portland, ME, Sag Harbor and White Plains, NY and across New York City.
 He trained as a chaplain in Clinical Pastoral Education for two summers at Bellevue Hospital Center, and a third with the Educational Alliance at a Kosher soup kitchen for older adults on the Lower East Side.
-He studied as a Schusterman Fellow at JTS.
 From 2018-2021 Aaron served as co-chair of the Minnesota Rabbinical Association and joined Honeymoon Israel as rabbi for the MSP cohort in January 2020.
-A product of pluralistic Jewish camping and USY, he is the chair of the Herzl Camp Clergy and Educator Council.
-He serves on the Editorial Committee of Siddur Lev Shalem for Weekdays and the JTS Chancellor's Rabbinic Cabinet, as a board member of JFCS Minneapolis, and on the Advisory Board for the Multi-Religious Fellows Program at the Collegeville Institute. |
+He serves on the Editorial Committee of Siddur Lev Shalem for Weekdays and the JTS Chancellor's Rabbinic Cabinet.
+He is a board member of Jewish Family and Children's Service of Minneapolis as well as the Institute for Jewish Spirituality, of which he is an alum of its Clergy Leadership Program that fuses mindfulness practice with Jewish learning. |

 Rabbi Harold J. Kravitz

-Rabbi Emeritus • Email Rabbi Harold Kravitz held the Max Newman Family Chair in Rabbinics at Adath Jeshurun Congregation, Minnetonka, MN from 1996-2023 when he became Rabbi Emeritus.
-He has served the congregation since 1987 when he was ordained by the Jewish Theological Seminary.
-He serves as President of the Rabbinical Assembly.
-He serves also on the RA's Va’ad Hakavod (Professional Ethics Committee), which he chaired for six years.
-Serves on the Rabbinic Advisory Committee of the Center for Contemporary Mussar.
+Rabbi Emeritus • Email Rabbi Harold J. Kravitz is Rabbi Emeritus of the Adath Jeshurun Congregation, Minnetonka, MN.
+He has served there since 1987, and held the Max Newman Family Chair in Rabbinics from 1996 to 2023.
+He was ordained by the Jewish Theological Seminary, 1987.
+He serves as President of the Rabbinical Assembly, the more than 1600 member global professional association of the Conservative/Masorti Movement.
+He has served on the RA's Va’ad Hakavod (Professional Ethics Committee) for 18 years and chaired it for six years.
 He is Past Board Chair of MAZON: A Jewish Response to Hunger.
+He served on the Rabbinic Advisory Committee of the Center for Contemporary Mussar.
 He is married to Cindy Reich.
 They are the parents of Gabriel (Yael Smiley), Talia and Elana.
-Grandparents of Joshua and Yona Smiley Kravitz. |
+Grandparents of Joshua and Yona Smiley Kravitz |

 Hazzan Joanna Dulkin